NLnetLabs/cascade/doc/manual/source/hsms.rst

 To work with an HSM using its PKCS#11 interface, Cascade requires our :program:`kmip2pkcs11` relay.

-Several HSMs have been tested in limited fashion with Cascade.
-Limited here meaning normal usage only, not attempting to deliberately cause problems, and not attempting to stress or performance test the interface.
-The tested HSMs
+Several HSMs have been tested with Cascade.
+Our testing was limited to normal usage only, not attempting to deliberately cause problems, and not attempting to stress or performance test the interface.
+The tested HSMs are:
-are:

 .. table:: Supported HSMs
    :widths: auto